Largest contiguous coral reef in the Philippines

 Awards & RecognitionA World Class Filipino Heritage

-Apo Reef Natural Park has been honored with numerous awards and recognitions for its outstanding contributions to marine conservation, sustainable tourism, and community engagement.
+Apo Reef Natural Park has been recognized nationally and internationally for excellence in marine conservation, sustainable tourism, and community engagement.

 Platinum Blue Park Award